-Colourless, odourless and tasteless gas (N = Nitrogenium), which with 78% volume is by far the largest component in the air.
-The German designation reminds us that nitrogen "suffocates" (extinguishes) flames.
-The nitrogen compounds amino acids, alkaloids, ammonium (compound with hydrogen, the most common starting material for fertilizers), enzymes, nitrates and saltpetre are of great importance.
-95% of nitrogen in the soil is found in the form of organic compounds (Norg) in humus formed from dead plant and animal material, in living root mass and in soil organisms.
+Colourless, odourless and tasteless gas (N = nitrogenium) which, at 78% by volume, makes up by far the largest proportion in the air.
+The German name reminds us that nitrogen "smothers" (extinguishes) flames.
+Among other things, the nitrogen compounds amino acids, alkaloids, ammonium (compound with hydrogen, most common starting material for fertilisers), enzymes, nitrates and saltpetre are of great importance.
+95% of the nitrogen in the soil is in the form of organic compounds (Norg) in humus formed from dead plant and animal material, in living root mass and in soil organisms.
 A maximum of 5% is mineral-bound nitrogen (Nmin) already available to plants in the form of ammonium (hydrogen compound) and nitrate = saltpetre (oxygen compound).
-However, the organic nitrogen compounds are not available for higher-quality plants.
-They must first be converted into ammonium and nitrate by bacteria, which thus play an important role in plant growth.
-Nitrates are absorbed preferentially by the roots, which are responsible for the formation of cell protein and chlorophyll during photosynthesis.
+However, the organic nitrogen compounds are not available for higher-value plants.
+They must first be converted by bacteria into ammonium and nitrate, which thus play an important role in plant growth.
+The roots prefer to take up nitrates, which are responsible for building up cell protein and chlorophyll during photosynthesis.